 After ovarektomii risk of developing colorectal cancer increases by 30%.
-Such a conclusion was made by scientists after a 18-year-old observation of women who had undergone removal of the ovaries at the age of 15-49 years.
+Such a conclusion was made by scientists after a 18-year-old observation of women who had undergone ovary removal at the age of 15-49 years.

 In addition, according to the results of multivariate analysis, women with bilateral ovariectomy had a risk of developing tumors in the two times higher than those with only one ovary removed.
 In the age group 40-49 years, the probability was much higher.